News & Insights

 McGill and Partners expands into the Nordics with opening of Swedish office

-McGill and Partners announces that it will be expanding into the Nordics with the opening of a new branch office in Sweden subject to applicable approvals.
+We are delighted to announce we will be expanding into the Nordics with the opening of a new branch office in Sweden subject to applicable approvals.

 Stephen Cross, CEO of McGill and Partners Europe, said: “We are laser-focused on attracting incredible talent in markets where there is untapped potential, and we’re excited to be expanding our presence and capabilities in Europe with the opening of a Swedish office.
 With Jon and Wilhelm joining the team we will be able to draw on their deep expertise to provide market-leading solutions for our clients and trading partners in the region, whilst we continue to attract like-minded individuals to our rapidly expanding firm.”